The Internet of Things in healthcare: Why start implementing now?

 - According to Technavio survey, the global IoT healthcare market is expected to reach $ 169.30 billion by 2020 with the major part of IoT medical devices for remote monitoring.

-- For today, 60% of healthcare organizations have already used IoT medical applications into their work.
+- For today, 60% of healthcare organizations have already integrated IoT medical applications into their work.

-- According to projections, 87% of healthcare organizations will have integrated IoT technology by 2019.
+- According to projections, 87% of healthcare organizations will use IoT technology in 2019.

 - By 2019, 60% of IoT medical applications will collect real-time location data and clinical IoT device data and embed cognitive capabilities to define patterns, thereby freeing up 30% of clinicians’ time.